Written by Terri Reddout

 Where were you on 9-11?

-The next 36 hours were filled with my news students gathering stories and putting together a newscast focused on how the terrorist attack impacted the community and its people.
+The next 36 hours were filled with my news students gathering stories and putting together a newscast focused on how the terrorist attack impacted the university, the community and its people.

 At the end of the day on 9-12, a student called me over to the computer and said, “Terri, you’ve got to look at this.”
 Here’s what the email he opened looked like.

 I was dumbfounded.
-A picture of the tower about to be hit juxtaposed to the innocence of an unsuspecting tourist.
+A picture of an unsuspecting tourist in juxtaposition with the jet about to hit one of the Twin Towers.
+I couldn’t believe what I was seeing.
 I asked the student to forward the email to me.

 That’s when I switched into journalist mode

-The story was the camera that took this picture was found in the rubble and someone decided to have the film developed.
-When they saw the picture they had to share it with the world.
+The story said someone found a camera in the rubble of the Twin Towers and decided to have the film developed.
+When they saw this picture they had to share it with the world.

 Just as I suspected, there were some things that just weren’t right about the photo.
-This screen shot shows the list of errors compiled by the good folks at Hoaxes.org
+Hoaxes.org put together a list of all the errors.

 The Legend of “The Tourist Guy”

-While people did learn the picture was a hoax, the question was who was “The Tourist Guy?”
-Who would do something so creepy and cruel?
+While people did eventually learn the picture was a hoax, a big question remained.
+Who was “The Tourist Guy?”
+What kind of person would do something so creepy and cruel?
 No one knew.
-But in the meantime the legend grew.
+The legend grew.
 Suddenly, pictures of The Tourist Guy popped up at every natural disaster known to man.

-He was on a boat when the Titanic sunk.
+He apparently made it onto a life raft when the Titanic sunk.

-He was there when Neo and Trinity sorted their way through The Matrix.
+He helped Neo and Trinity sorted their way through The Matrix.

-My favorite had to be when the Stay Puff Marshmallow man from Ghost Busters attacked the city.
+My favorite had to be when the Stay Puff Marshmallow man from Ghost Busters attacked the city, The Tourist Guy was there.

 Weeks went by and we still didn’t know who The Tourist Guy was.
 Then, a Hungarian news site identified the man as Peter Guzli.
 He took the pictures on top of the Twin Towers while vacationing in 1997.
-After 9-11 he pasted the plane into the shot and emailed it to friends.
+On the day of 9-11, Guzli Photoshopped the plane into the picture and emailed it to friends.
 It was his attempt at some dark humor to share in the wake of the attacks.
 He told Wired Magazine, “This was a joke meant for my friends, not such a wide audience.”

 So, a guy in Hungary creates a hoax picture and sends it to his friends.
 Within 36 hours the same picture is sitting in my email box.
 That’s how quickly news can spread via social media and the Internet.